-How to Run a Successful Lunch Time Meditation Group
+How to Run a Successful Lunch Time Meditation & Mindfulness Group

 In preparing the sessions, the most important consideration is your audience.
 Some points to consider might include: